Request Early Access Getting Started Guide

 To use a different model, tell Claude when creating or updating an agent:

 You can reference models by name (Haiku, Sonnet, Opus) or tier (standard, advanced, deep).
-More powerful models use more of your daily AI token budget, so use them where the quality difference matters.
+More powerful models use more of your daily budget, so use them where the quality difference matters.

-In addition to schedules, agents can be triggered by webhooks — external events that fire your agent on demand.
+In addition to schedules, agents can be triggered by webhooks – external events that wake your agent up on demand.

 You’ll get a unique webhook URL and signing secret.
 Point your external service (GitHub, Stripe, your own app) at that URL, and your agent runs whenever the webhook fires.